lopezdsr/sql-query/sqlref/sql_reference.md

 The cast specification returns the cast operand (the first operand) cast to the type specified by the data type.

-If the specified data type is not supported, an error is returned.
+If the specified data type is not supported, you receive an error.

 <h4 id="castExpression">castExpression</h4>